hassanAlAwwadi/AFP-Spreadsheet/report.md

     mapM_ (\x -> unless (M.findWithDefault Temp x ms == Perm) (visit g x)) neighbours
 ```

-One thing to notice is that, thanks to the State Monad, we get to write these algorithms "imperitavely", having to make no changes from the textbook definitions of these algorithms.
+One thing to notice is that, thanks to the State Monad, we get to write these algorithms "imperatively", having to make no changes from the textbook definitions of these algorithms.
 In fact the implementations of both these algorithms are directly based off of wikipedia!

 ## Parsing and Evaluation